 He has worked with PwC for four years and then directly with clients across technology, fintech, public sector, defence, and electronics over last twelve years, successfully delivering complex projects across the globe and is widely recognised as a problem solver and a solution finder.

-He believes that Information Security should work as a business enabler rather than a jargon-heavy, compliance-focused and expensive necessity.
+He believes that Information Security should work as a business enabler rather than a jargon-heavy, a compliance-focused and expensive necessity.

 His ability to convey this message in a plain language has landed him several opportunities to brief C-level executives and professional audiences on the topics of cyber-crime, data privacy, corporate frauds and business resilience as well as on specialist subjects of cloud security.